GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Defining the mesh and its connectivities

-The examples related to unstructured meshes use the mesh illustrated below.
+The examples related to unstructured meshes use the mesh below.
 The edges (in blue) and the cells (in red) are numbered with zero-based indices.

 | ![grid_topo](connectivity_numbered_grid.svg) |
 |:--:|